AcunatomyConditionsChronic Pain Patterns

 Central Sensitization

-When pain lasts long enough, the nervous system starts amplifying it — turning up the volume until even normal sensations hurt.
-Acupuncture helps turn that volume back down.
+When pain lasts long enough, the nervous system amplifies it until normal sensations hurt.
+Acupuncture turns that back down.

 02